 The main TV and radio networks are state-run.
 Newspapers are privately owned, but they all follow a pro-government editorial line.
 A rare critical voice, Al-Wasat newspaper, was shut down in 2017.

-An opposition satellite station, Lualua TV, operates from London but has found its signals blocked.
+An opposition satellite station, Lualua TV, operates from London.

 In its 2018 press freedom report, Freedom House said that the authorities use a vaguely worded press law to imprison journalists for "criticising the king or Islam or for threatening national security".

 Reporters Without Borders has said that Bahrain is "notorious" for jailing journalists and that reporters working for international media have faced problems renewing their accreditation.